Bin-Huang/prray/README.md

 }
 func(new Prray(1, 2, 3)) // Type Prray is compatible with type Array in typescript
 ```

-There are [a lots of unit tests](https://github.com/Bin-Huang/prray/tree/master/test) for prray to test compatibility with normal array.

 ## How it work?